 A “prenup,” also referred to as antenuptial agreement or premarital agreement, is a contract between prospective spouses that is signed before their wedding takes place.
 Typically, this agreement addresses the parties’ understandings as to their alimony and equitable distribution rights in the event of separation, divorce, or death of either party.

-The prenup agreement can address some or all of the issues which may come up after the parties’ marriage.
-In the event, that the parties’ agreement does not address a marital right or issue, then the state law applying to the marital or support right or issue shall govern as to the marital rights of the parties as if there is was no prenuptial agreement.
+The prenuptial agreement can address some or all of the issues which may come up after the parties’ marriage.
+In the event, that the parties’ agreement does not address a marital right or issue, then the state law applying to the marital or support right or issue shall govern as to the marital rights of the parties as if there is was no prenup.

 When to Complete a Prenup